-This is one of the advanced types of calisthenics training.
-You can achieve expertise at it with diligence and assistance from a professional.
-Once you do, you may notice a stark difference in your balance and stability (4).
+This is one of the more advanced types of calisthenics exercises.
+You can achieve this with appropriate time and training as well as assistance from a professional.
+Developing the strength required to perform this variation may also significantly improve your balance and stability throughout your shoulder joint.
+(4).

 Calisthenics Back Workouts

-Our back is made up of the crucial muscles responsible for our posture and performance in our day-to-day activities.
-It includes:
+Our back is made up of the key muscles responsible for posture and performance in day-to-day activities.
+Muscles of the back include:

 The trapezius is a big muscle on your neck and shoulders.
 It has two parts, the upper and lower trap.
 They help lift and pull back your shoulders and let you move your neck from side to side.